-FUZE is a program developed and to reach mentor middle school and high school students.
+Thursday nights from 6:30pm-8:30pm.
+FUZE is a youth program, partnered with Eastside Community Church, developed to build Christ-centered relationships with middle and high school students.
 The cycles of poverty have left youth in our community at-risk and under-served.
 Mentors meet each week to develop relationships, mentor young men and women, and find ways to equip and empower youth through a relationship with Jesus Christ.
-Leaders are asked to model a lifestyle committed to Christ and engage with their students in a life on life relationship.
-Together, we believe we can break the cycle of poverty one life at a time.
+Click below for more information!

-Restoration Art Center
+Restoration Art Center - RAC